cybercongress/go-cyber/docs/cyberd.md

 So relevance machine can implement [aggressive pruning strategies](QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb) such as pruning all history of knowledge graph formation or forgetting links that become non-relevant.

-The pruning group of features can be implemented in `nash`.

 `euler` implementation of relevance machine is based on the most straightforward mechanism which is called cyber•Rank.

 ## cyber•Rank

 Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](https://ipfs.io/ipfs/QmWTZjDZNbBqcJ5b6VhWGXBQ5EQavKKDteHsdoYqB5CBjh) still fail to deliver something useful on-chain.
 First, we must ask ourselves why do we need to compute and store the rank on-chain, and not go [Colony](https://ipfs.io/ipfs/QmZo7eY5UdJYotf3Z9GNVBGLjkCnE1j2fMdW2PgGCmvGPj) or [Truebit](https://ipfs.io/ipfs/QmTrxXp2xhB2zWGxhNoLgsztevqKLwpy5HwKjLjzFa7rnD) way?

 If rank computed inside consensus computer, you have an easy content distribution of the rank as well as an easy way to build provable applications on top of the rank.
 Hence we decided to follow more cosmic architecture.
-In the next section, we describe the proof of relevance mechanism which allows the network to scale with the help of domain-specific relevance machines that works in parallel.
+In the next section, we describe the proof of relevance mechanism which allows the network to scale with the help of domain-specific relevance machines that works in parallel thanks to IBC protocol.

 Eventually, relevance machine needs to find (1) deterministic algorithm that allows computing a rank for a continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Perfect algorithm (2) must have linear memory and computation complexity.
 The most importantly it must have (3) highest provable prediction capabilities for the existence of relevant links.